4Cose Life Art Food

 A selection of food from 4Cose

-Founder Charlotte Cullinan’s passion for food is not just about taste, but about how we trade together and connect through the simple exchange of ingredients.
-Today, 4Cose is both a grocery shop and a social space, existing somewhere between a store, an artwork, and a gathering place.
+Founder Charlotte Cullinan is interested in histories around trade spanning from ancient times and the connections and stories that connect us.
+4Cose is both a grocery shop and a social space, existing somewhere between a store, and an artwork.
 If you can’t come and see us in East London, you might be able to find us at a weekend market in Tufnell Park, London Fields School, or Little Haddam in Hertfordshire.

 Art and Influence: Inspired by Fluxus